Skip to content

 Manual payroll is expensive.
 It wastes 100+ hours yearly.
 It introduces errors.
 It creates compliance risk.

 Automation changes that.
 Google Sheets + Apps Script is powerful enough to process enterprise payroll at scale.
-And it's simple enough for any payroll team to understand and maintain.

 The framework I've shared here is real.
 I've used it to process 1,500+ payroll cycles with 99.8% accuracy.
-This article demonstrates the approach I bring to payroll implementation roles.

 About the Author

 Chetan Sharma is a Global Payroll Implementation Consultant with 13+ years of experience in multi-country payroll transitions, compliance automation, and vendor migrations.
 He's processed payroll for 25+ countries and built automation frameworks for enterprise organizations.
-Currently seeking full-time payroll implementation opportunities.

-Contact for Job Opportunities: chetanpayroll@gmail.com | LinkedIn | View Full Profile & Resume
+Connect: chetanpayroll@gmail.com | LinkedIn | View Full Profile